gajus/eslint-plugin-jsdoc/README.md

 function signature, the disadvantage of enabling this option is that it may appear that there is an actual property named `extra`.

+<a name="user-content-eslint-plugin-jsdoc-rules-check-param-names-options-4"></a>
 <a name="eslint-plugin-jsdoc-rules-check-param-names-options-4"></a>
 #### Options

+<a name="user-content-eslint-plugin-jsdoc-rules-check-param-names-options-4-checkrestproperty"></a>
 <a name="eslint-plugin-jsdoc-rules-check-param-names-options-4-checkrestproperty"></a>
 ##### <code>checkRestProperty</code>

 See the "Destructuring" section.
 Defaults to `false`.

+<a name="user-content-eslint-plugin-jsdoc-rules-check-param-names-options-4-checktypespattern"></a>
 <a name="eslint-plugin-jsdoc-rules-check-param-names-options-4-checktypespattern"></a>
 ##### <code>checkTypesPattern</code>

 See `require-param` under the option of the same name.

+<a name="user-content-eslint-plugin-jsdoc-rules-check-param-names-options-4-enablefixer"></a>
 <a name="eslint-plugin-jsdoc-rules-check-param-names-options-4-enablefixer"></a>
 ##### <code>enableFixer</code>